Updated on: 11/8/2022

 Most drivers in Seattle do not account these factors as adverse driving conditions and a reason to still drive with caution.
-Slowing down and increasing the distance between traveling cars is a way to decrease the number of accidents in bad weather.
+Slowing down and increasing the distance between traveling cars is a way to decrease the number of car accidents in bad weather.

 Crash Increase Due To Road Conditions

 Ice on the road can wreck havoc on roadways.
 When a big storm rolls in, drivers tend to either slow down too much or not enough.
 Drivers need to be wary of driving in any change of weather.
 Nearly one quarter of all crashes occur in bad weather conditions.